 We know that graduation looks a little different this year but we at Salt River Materials Group are proud of your accomplishments during this challenging time.
 We wish all of the 2020 Graduates great success.
 Check us out at. . . www.srmaterials.com

-Exceptional People...Exceptional Benefits...Exceptional Company Phoenix Cement Company and Salt River Sand & Rock, dba Salt River Materials Group, both divisions of the Salt River Pima-Maricopa Indian Community

-COVID-19 ESSENTIAL SERVICES CONTINUES WITHIN THE SRPMIC DEPARTMENT OF HEALTH AND HUMAN SERVICES (DHHS)

-(DHHS) This is subject to change.
-Look for updated information on the SRPMIC website and Facebook

-SRPMIC Coronavirus (COVID-19) 24 Hour Hotline: 480-362-2603 rescheduled to after April 12th.
+Exceptional People...Exceptional Benefits...Exceptional Company Phoenix Cement Company and Salt River Sand & Rock, dba Salt River Materials Group, both divisions of the Salt River Pima-Maricopa Indian Community COVID-19 ESSENTIAL SERVICES CONTINUES WITHIN THE SRPMIC DEPARTMENT OF HEALTH AND HUMAN SERVICES (DHHS) This is subject to change.
+Look for updated information on the SRPMIC website and Facebook SRPMIC Coronavirus (COVID-19) 24 Hour Hotline: 480-362-2603 DHHS ESSENTIAL SERVICES IMPORTANT NUMBERS: